Information on electric pickups and cargo vans can be found on our Pickups and Vans page.

 Further information on factors affecting range as well as government rebates, dealer discounts, operating cost, home charging, the electric driving experience and environmental benefits can be found on our Detailed Information page.

 Pickups & Vans Used Vehicles Dealers Detailed InformationWe have been asked to provide information on which electric vehicle models are manufactured in the United States to assist those who wish to avoid purchasing those models in the current political climate.
-The far right column below provides that information at the present time to the best of our knowledge.
+Some of these models are subject to a 25% counter-tariff imposed by Canada in response to U.S. tariffs.
+In other cases, there is a remission of the counter-tariff if the manufacturer continues to assemble any type of vehicle in Canada.
+The far right column below indicates if at the present time, to the best of our knowledge, the model is assembled in the U.S. and if so, whether it is subject to the Canadian tariff or there is currently a remission of the Canadian tariff.

 If 100 Canadian electric vehicle purchasers decide to switch from a U.S.-produced vehicle to a non U.S.-produced vehicle at an average price of $60,000, that is a $6 million reduction in sales for U.S. assembly plants.

-All of the U.S. assembly plants are located in red states that voted Republican in the 2024 election with the exception of the Rivian plant in Illinois and the Tesla plant in California which are in blue states.
+All of the U.S. assembly plants are located in red states that voted Republican in the 2024 election with the exception of the Rivian plant in Illinois which is in a blue state.
+Tesla vehicles are produced in both Texas, a red state, and in California, a blue state.

 The only electric passenger vehicle assembled in Canada is the Dodge Charger although GM's BrightDrop electric delivery vans are also assembled in Canada.